 STELLA SIGILLÒ

-Lawyer passionate about

-Human Rights Protection,

-Gender Equality, Diversity,

-Equity & Inclusion, with more

-than 10 years of national

-and international experience

-as Program Manager in the

-third sector.
-She currently

-manages the social area

-programmes of UN Global

-Compact Network Italy and

-the local network of UNGC.
+Lawver passionate about Human Rights Protection, Gender Equality, Diversity, Equity & Inclusion, with more than 10 years of national and international experience as Program Manager in the third sector.
+She currently manages the social area programmes of UN Global Compact Network Italy and the local network of UNGC For the full interview.

+click here

-For the full interview, click here SEXUAL ORIENTATION AND GENDER IDENTITY In 2023, Eni set up the cross-functional Work Table dedicated to the Sexual Orientation and Gender Identity Project.
+SEXUAL ORIENTATION AND GENDER IDENTITY

+In 2023, Eni set up the cross-functional Work Table dedicated to the Sexual Orientation and Gender Identity Project.
 The Project enabled the identification of a guideline containing the Company's approach on Gender Transition and Intentional Parenting.
-Eni intends to use this to support HR in managing colleagues engaged in intentional parenting and gender transitional parenting sition paths, providing consistent operational guidelines.
+Eni intends to use this to support HR in managing colleagues engaged in intentional parenting and gender transition paths, providing consistent operational guidelines.

 DISABILITY Eni's consideration of "disability" includes all forms of physical, cognitive, sensory and even temporary and hidden fragility.
 Specific projects focusing on the greater inclusion of persons with disabilities or their family members have been launched, such as the creation of a channel to guide them through regulations, administrative practices, IT accessibility and support services provided by the company.
 Finally, Eni has joined the "Let's enable disability" working group.
 This initiative is shared by companies and third sector institutions with the aim of promoting the social inclusion of workers with disabilities by sharing best practices, raising awareness among companies of the culture of inclusion and promoting measures to encourage the employment of people with disabilities.

 Case Study

 Design our inclusion

 OBJECTIVES: Eni launched the Design Our Inclusion project, based on the Design Thinking methodology, to measure the impact of ongoing initiatives and the company's awareness of D&I issues.

 PROJECT: Eni conducted a survey of all Eni people to identify barriers to inclusion.
 Subsequently, Discovery Workshops were conducted with people having specific characteristics considered to be priority targets for Eni (Gender, Interculturality, Age, Disability and Sexual Orientation and Gender Identity) to qualitatively deepen the survey results.
 Finally, Ideation Workshops were held to generate new ideas and initiatives in the area of D&I.

 THE PROJECT IN NUMBERS

-working targets (sexual or disability, gender, interculturality, and intergenerationality)
+working targets (sexual or disability, gender, interculturality,

-5,730 people involved in total between survey respondents and workshop participants
+total between survey sessions respondents and and intergenerationality) workshop participants

-total workshop sessions

-65 initiatives emerged
+65 total workshop initiatives emerged

 SURVEY

-49 3,588 languages of delivery initiatives emerged responding Countries responding users
+languages of delivery initiatives emerged responding Countries

 DISCOVERY WORKSHOP

+online sessions

+participants on target

-5 27 15 hours of activities
+hours of activities

 IDEATION WORKSHOP

-6 and in-presence sessions online and in-presence sessions on the presence sessions on the presence sessions on the presence sessions of the prese
+self-nominated participants hours of activities online and in-presence sessions

+REMUNERATION